Miss Kyrgyzstan

 Miss Kyrgyzstan is a national beauty pageant in Kyrgyzstan.
-The pageant was founded in 2009, where the winners were sent to Miss Universe.
+The pageant was founded in 2009, where the winners were sent to Miss Universe, Miss World, Miss International and Miss Earth.

 History

-In 2011 Directorate of the National Competition, Interalliance KG LLC, organized the contest Miss Kyrgyzstan 2011 with support of Ministry of Culture and Information of Kyrgyz Republic, at the theater of opera and ballet, Bishkek, March 12, 2011.
-The competition consisted of several stages: cocktail dress, bikini, talent, interview, and evening dress.
+The Miss Kyrgyzstan debuted in 2011 under the Directorate of the National Competition, Interalliance KG LLC.
+The committee organized the contest Miss Kyrgyzstan 2011 with the support of the Ministry of Culture and Information of Kyrgyz Republic, at the Theater of Opera and Ballet, Bishkek, on March 12, 2011.
 Deputy Minister of Culture and Information of Kyrgyz Republic, Mr. Kuluev was invited to award the certificate of Miss Kyrgyzstan title and crown Miss Kyrgyzstan 2011 at the stage.
 The competition was won by a 24-year-old resident of Bishkek, Nurzhanova Nazira.
 She was the first delegate from Kyrgyzstan to Miss World.
 Asel Samakova was chosen to represent Kyrgyzstan in Miss International 2011.